E3SM-Project/Omega/components/omega/doc/devGuide/IOField.md

 retrieve this array when it comes time to write/read the stream.
-The "attach" function is separate from field definition because some data arrays may not have been initialized at the time of field definition and also because some array locations my change in time (eg different time index or array for different time levels for prognostic variables).
+The "attach" function is separate from field definition because some data arrays may not have been initialized at the time of field definition and also because some array locations may change in time (e.g. different time index or array for different time levels for prognostic variables).

 When it is time to write an IOStream, the IOStream module can extract